Skills Matrix

 Retention and Recognition

 If your company has a talent development program, it is probably focused on boosting employees who have the skills, the energy, and the natural ability to excel.
-These people represent the future of your organization, and you need to hang on to them, which is one of the objectives of a talent development program in the first place.
+These people represent the future of your organization, and you need to hang on to them, which is one of the objectives of an employee development program in the first place.

-A key to this goal is L&D. Talented employees who are given the training that they need to succeed are much more likely to stay with their organization.
+A key to this goal is learning and development.
+Talented employees who are given the training that they need to succeed are much more likely to stay with their organization.
 By using a skills matrix, companies can keep track of the courses that their best and brightest should receive to keep them, and the organization, as productive as possible.

 Outside Hiring